jakepark/asteroids/README.md

 by an external force!

 The asteroids bump into each other.
 Blow them up outta your way!
 Your bullets are incendiary.
-They should make any object in its path explode!!
-You're going to need to double tap on some of the bigger asteroids..
+They will make any object in its path explode. (eventually) You're going to need to double tap on some of the bigger asteroids..

 Also, this quadrant of space-time has the topology of a toroidal surface,